n0nuser/RogueAP/README.md

 This script uses _hostapd_, _dnsmasq_, _macchanger_, _sslstrip_ as main programs, and _systemctl_, _iptables_.

-I explained every line of the script so anyone is able to understand how a Rogue AP works (it costed me around a week to make things work).
+I explained every line of the script in [My Page](https://nonuser.es/guides/24-11-19-rogueap/) so anyone is able to understand how a Rogue AP works.

 Also I don't take any responsability of any possible harms done with this script.
+I strongly advise to use it for educational purposes.

 ## CONCEPT

 A Rogue AP is a wireless hotspot that let's people connect, but it also performs Man In The Middle attacks.

-This way you can sniff every packet ongoing between the user connected to your AP and the router.
+This way you can monitorize all the traffic ongoing between the user connected to your AP and the router.

-This means you can see all the information people (connected to your AP) is sending.

-The idea of the MAC change is to make it a little more evasive and remain unknown. :neckbeard:

 ## INSTALL :arrow_down: